folkehelseinstituttet/Fhi.Frontend.NgComponents/CONTRIBUTING.md

 ## Documentation

-Great documentation is essential for any open source project and Fhi.FrontendBibliotek is no exception.
-[Our README](https://github.com/folkehelseinstituttet/Fhi.FrontendBibliotek/blob/main/README.md) often lags behind the features that have been implemented or would benefit from better examples.
+Great documentation is essential for any open source project and Fhi.Frontend.NgComponents is no exception.
+[Our README](https://github.com/folkehelseinstituttet/Fhi.Frontend.NgComponents/blob/main/README.md) often lags behind the features that have been implemented or would benefit from better examples.

-**PS.** If you would like to contribute to creating an exended, and better, documentation in the form of a [Wiki](https://github.com/folkehelseinstituttet/Fhi.FrontendBibliotek/wiki), help is really appreciated!
+**PS.** If you would like to contribute to creating an exended, and better, documentation in the form of a [Wiki](https://github.com/folkehelseinstituttet/Fhi.Frontend.NgComponents/wiki), help is really appreciated!

 ## Fixing Bugs and Adding Features